jaymanmt/PMT/README.md

 ##### <u>Surface</u>

 White-ish background with darker undertones to represent a form of elegancy through out website.
 Stuck with 5 color themes through out, red, yellow, black and white.
+Used translucent background with white font color to present a minimalistic approach in the navbar and forms.

 #### Features